Juan-Jones/earnonlinemoney/content/blog/ways-to-get-paid-in-one-hour.md

 ### 24. Participate in Paid Webinars

 Paid webinars are a great way to share your expertise and make money.
 Websites like WebinarJam and Zoom allow you to host and charge for webinars.
 You can earn money based on the number of attendees.
 How to host a successful webinar?

-* Choose a topic that interests your audience.
-* Use engaging and interactive content.
-* Promote your webinar through social media and email marketing.
+First choose a topic that interests your audience.
+Be sure to use engaging and interactive content.
+Last but not least promote your webinar through social media and email marketing.

 ### 25. Become an Online Researcher